nehalmuthu/Clickbait-Spoiling/README.md

 - Promt Engineering with GPT

-## Run the Code
+# Run the Code

+## For Q&A models
-#### For each Models we have a Train file and a Test file.
+#### For each Model we have a Train file and a Test file.
 All the Notebooks are well documented, so it can be followed from there.
 #### TRAIN Files:
 To train and finetune the model from scratch, use the Train file.
 #### TEST Files:
 To just predict and get the results using our finetuned model use the Test file.

+## For Summarization Models
+#### All the Notebooks are well documented, so it can be followed from there.

-#### Running Environment:
+### Running Environment:
 Colab - GPU